owl4ce/archbox/README.md

 ```

 ### Shared fonts, themes, and icons
-Archroot will not read fonts, themes, and icons from the host `/usr/share` directory.
+Archroot will not read fonts, themes, and icons from host `/usr/share` directory.
 Because to avoid conflict, Archroot must have its own `/usr/share` directory.
-If you want to share from the host, you can use `~/.fonts` (also .themes and .icons) instead.
+If you want to share from the host, you can use `~/.fonts` also` .themes` and `.icons`).

 ### Installing yay AUR Helper
 Just run this in chroot environment (`--enter`):